cryptophene/fractalcells/README.md

 ## Next Steps

-1. Do all the things.
+1. Finish all components.
+2. Refactor roles/*/iocage.yml into a cellfactory role.

 ## Powered By